 Another crucial part of VOKRA’s work is our trap/neuter/return program.
 Our teams of volunteers humanely trap feral cats and kittens.
 Pregnant feral mothers are cared for through birthing and until their kittens are weaned, at which time we spay the mother and socialize the kittens so that they can be adopted.
 If the mother cannot be tamed, she is returned to her original location where volunteers ensure food and water are available daily, and the cat’s health can be monitored.
 We also neuter feral male cats, and either adopt them out or return them as appropriate, with the same care arrangements.

-VOKRA has grown rapidly since its founding, from approximately 150 kittens and adult cats per year to over 800 in 2008, and over 1,420 in 2011.
+VOKRA has grown rapidly since its founding, from approximately 150 kittens and adult cats per year to over 800 in 2008, and 1,835 in 2014.
 VOKRA has become a well-known and respected organization in the animal rescue and welfare community.
 We engage in public education using print, radio and television media, at community events and exhibitions, and through our publications: website, quarterly newsletter, annual calendar, and information pamphlets.
 VOKRA does all of this entirely with dedicated volunteer workers, private donations, and bequests.

 Jen MacMillan, Secretary

 Barb Mount Poulsen, Director